James-HoneyBadger/dreamberd-interpreter/README.md

 ### Arithmetic

-DreamBerd has significant whitespace.
+GulfOfMexico has significant whitespace.
 Use spacing to specify the order of arithmetic operations.

 ```javascript
 print(1 + 2*3)! //7
 print(1+2 * 3)! //9
 ```

-Unlike some other languages, DreamBerd allows you to use the caret (^) for exponentiation.
+Unlike some other languages, Gulf of Mexico allows you to use the caret (^) for exponentiation.

 ```javascript
 print(1^1)! // 1